Miss Coca Cola: Plot

 Ganga (Geeta Bali) comes from a poor family and lives with her father, sister Madhu, and brother Pappu.
 When her father is unable to pay the Rs.
 1000 dowry money to the bridegroom at Ganga's wedding, the marriage is called off by the groom's family.
 Desperate, Ganga's father resorts to stealing the money from a man who is subsequently killed.
 The blame for the murder falls on Ganga's father who is arrested.
 The three siblings try to eke out a living by doing odd jobs.
 Pappu meets with an accident when he gets hit by Kamal's (Shammi Kapoor) car.
 Kamal helps the family and Ganga starts working as a night club dancer and goes by the name, Miss Coca Cola.
 Kamal and Ganga fall in love and together they try to find the real killer.
 Eventually they succeed and Ganga's father is freed.

 Soundtrack

 The music was composed by O. P. Nayyar, with lyrics by Majrooh Sultanpuri who set a benchmark by finishing all 8 soundtrack lyrics in a mere 24 hours.
 The playback singers were Geeta Dutt, Mohammed Rafi, Shamshad Begum, Mukesh and Asha Bhosle.
+This film marked the first time when Mukesh sang a song for O. P. Nayyar.
+Their next collaboration came over a decade later in Sambandh (1969) followed by Ek Bar Mooskura Do (1972).